 The vigil program includes inspirational messages from local leaders and performances by local high school chorus.
 The night closes with a keynote speaker and the lighting of candles.

 The vigil is open to anyone and everyone in the Tampa Bay area.
 We encourage families and high school students to attend.

 "The vigil has allowed me to remember my son in a place surrounded by others who understand.
 I’m not judged by my son’s passing and I find comfort being around so many people in our community who care.

 - Susan Korabek, mother of Landon Korabek

-The NOPE of Pinellas annual Candlelight Vigil is held annually on the third Thursday of October.
+The NOPE of Pinellas annual Candlelight Vigil is held annually in October.

 iHeart Radio Interview - Tampa Bay Tomorrow 10/14/17 - NOPE (Narcotics Overdoes Prevention & Education)